DamienFlury/summaries/par-prog/par-prog.typ

 ```

 = Performance scaling
-// optional
-== Writing fast parallel programs is hard
-- Finding parallelism
-- How big should the parallel part be (granularity)
-- Moving data costs a lot
-- Load balancing
-- Coordination + Synchronization
-- Performance debugging

 == Scalability
 - Ability to handle more work as the size of the computer/program grows
 - Widely used to describe the ability of hardware and software to deliver greater computational power when the number of resources is increased